golang/glog/README.md

-# Minimal Go logging using glog
+# Minimal Go logging using klog

-This package implements the [logr interface](https://github.com/thockin/logr) in terms of Google's [glog](https://godoc.org/github.com/golang/glog).
+This package implements the [logr interface](github.com/go-logr/logr) in terms of Kubernetes' [klog](https://github.com/kubernetes/klog).
 This provides a relatively minimalist API to logging in Go, backed by a well-proven implementation.